rixed/ramen/rmadmin/chart/README.md

 - TimeLine: an AbstractTimeLine that displays a time axis

+- Ticks: The class concerned about tick marks calculations.

 - TimeChart: an AbstractTimeLine that displays several time series.
   Time range is given by a slot and values are taken from a conf::DashboardWidgetChart.